zoecyber001/linkedin-scraper/README.md

 ## Extracting Emails

 1. After the script has finished running, export the data from the Apify dashboard.
-2. Download the JSON file containing the extracted data.
+2. Download the JSON file containing the extracted data, and save it in the linkedin-scraper folder.
 3. Run the JSON reader to extract all the emails:
    ```bash
    python3 json-reader.py